finos/open-source-readiness/docs/bok/Activities/Level-2/Consumption-Compliance.md

 The three lines of defence is a risk management model commonly used in the banking industry to establish an effective and efficient risk management framework.
 The three lines are:

 - **First Line of Defence:** This line of defence consists of the business units or front-line operations responsible for managing risks on a day-to-day basis.
 This includes the employees who execute operational tasks and processes, such as loan officers or traders.
-The first line of defence is responsible for identifying, assessing, and managing risks in their respective areas.
+The first line of defence is responsible for identifying, assessing, and managing risks in their respective areas, adhering to internal controls, and communicating changes is operational risk or control deficiency.

 - **Second Line of Defence:** This line of defence consists of risk management functions that are responsible for providing oversight and guidance to the first line of defence.
 This includes the risk management, compliance, and internal audit functions.
 The second line of defence monitors the effectiveness of the first line's risk management activities and provides guidance and support as needed.
+This includes periodic reviews, audits, or use of automated tools to monitor risk and control activities.

 - **Third Line of Defence:** This line of defence consists of independent assurance functions that provide an objective assessment of the effectiveness of the first and second lines of defence.
 This includes external auditors, regulatory auditors, and other assurance providers.
 The third line of defence provides independent assurance on the effectiveness of the overall risk management framework and ensures that any deficiencies or gaps are addressed.
+This includes periodic audits, required disclosures and annual financial reporting.

 ## What is Compliance?